jackbrewer/picks-ui/notes.md

 - Group imports?
 React, modules, components
 - single-line attributes for pasted SVG markup?
 - classNames - static, template-string, conditional, props
+- no point setting default props if default is the falsey value if the propType e.g., false, '' etc. Only use to set truthy defaults, e.g. rows: 3
 General

 - Trialling ITCSS approach to organising Stylus, using underscored dirnames to reflect triangle depth